FlowCAD/workshop-openlayers/README.md

 # OpenLayers Workshop
-A big workshop in Javascript for OpenLayers.
+A big workshop in Javascript for OpenLayers 4.

 ## References
 * https://openlayers.org/workshop/fr/